JeronimoTaber/CodeVault/Security/SSH/SSH.md

 By combining asymmetric encryption for authentication and symmetric encryption for data transmission, SSH provides secure and encrypted communication between the client and the server.
 This prevents eavesdropping, data tampering, and unauthorized access to sensitive information during SSH sessions.

+### SSH Autentication:

+SSH supports multiple modes of authentication to verify the identities of clients and servers.
+These authentication methods provide an additional layer of security compared to traditional password-based authentication.
+The following are some commonly used modes of SSH authentication:

+1. **Password Authentication**: Password authentication is a simple method where clients provide a password to authenticate themselves.
+The password is encrypted and sent over the network to the server for verification.
+While password authentication is widely supported, it is generally considered less secure compared to public key authentication.
+It is susceptible to brute-force attacks and password interception.

+2. **Public Key Authentication**: Public key authentication is the primary and recommended method for SSH authentication.
+It involves generating a key pair on the client-side: a public key and a private key.
+The public key is stored on the server, while the private key is securely kept on the client.
+During authentication, the client proves its identity by signing a challenge sent by the server using the private key.
+The server then verifies the signature using the corresponding public key.
+If the signature is valid, the client is authenticated and granted access. [[Public Key SSH Connection]]

+It is important to note that the availability and configuration of authentication methods may vary depending on the SSH server implementation and its configuration.
+The server administrator determines which authentication methods are allowed and their order of preference.

+Using strong authentication methods, such as public key authentication, combined with proper security practices, helps enhance the security of SSH connections and protects against unauthorized access.

 # SPANISH
 ## SSH (Secure Shell)